 Transboundary effects have been considered throughout the assessment process however the locations of the limited impact.
 Despite effect characteristics being identified within the methodology, these have not been carried forward into the assessment.
 Most notably for the feasible options, there have been no identified potential transboundary effects.
 Appendix P8 (Appendix 1) does include some further details on the options assessments, however, there is no reference to this appendix within the ER, nor does the appendix have a title page.
 The appendix has been included on South Staff's consultation page.
-It's unclear whether the reader should be signposted to this appendix. feasible options suggest transboundary effects would be unlikely.
+It's unclear whether the reader should be signposted to this feasible options suggest transboundary effects would be unlikely.
 There is more information and commentary on the option-level assessments in the SEA matrices (Appendices F and G).
 It is worth noting that there are no supply-side options in the preferred plan.
-Transboundary effects of the rdWRMP have also been considered through the cumulative assessment (Section 6.5) and this has been updated to reflect the publication of neighbouring water company and regional group WRMPs/Regional Plans.
-R5.3 SEA Appendix B outlines responses made by Water Resources West to comments made by statutory consultees on the SEA Scoping Report for the Water Resources West Regional Plan (WRWRP) and the component There is uncertainty and a lack of clarity around how regulator comments at the scoping stage have been addressed in the environmental report and WRMP.
-This could make the prediction of potential significant effects more Tables in Appendix B of the Environmental Report should be updated to signpost where comments received from the statutory consultees have been addressed within the WRMP and the SEA Environmental Report.
-This will ensure that To ensure the methodologies were aligned across water company plans within WRW, a combined scoping report was produced and consulted on, along with individual appendices for each water company.
-All the comments received as part of this
+Transboundary effects of the rdWRMP have also been considered through the cumulative assessment (Section 6.5) and this has been updated to reflect the publication of neighbouring water company and regional group WRMPs/Regional Plans. appendix.
+R5.3 SEA Appendix B outlines responses made by Water There is uncertainty and a lack of clarity around how Tables in Appendix B of the Environmental Report To ensure the methodologies were aligned across water JLA Resources West to comments made by statutory consultees on the SEA Scoping Report for the Water Resources West Regional Plan (WRWRP) regulator comments at the scoping stage have been addressed in the environmental report and WRMP.
+This could make the prediction of potential should be updated to signpost where comments received from the statutory consultees have been addressed within the WRMP and the SEA Environmental company plans within WRW, a combined scoping report was produced and consulted on, along with individual appendices for each water company.
+All the comments and the component significant effects more Report.
+This will ensure that received as part of this